openhab/openhabian/docs/openhabian.md

 Wait till the log tells you that the setup was "successful", then reconnect to the device.

-##### WebIF Progress Report
+##### Web-Based Progress Report

 **Note:**
-WebIF is only avialible for RPi
+Web-Based Progress Report is only avialible for RPi at the moment

-During the setup process the WebIF will provide information about current state of your installation.
+During the setup process the Web-Based Progress Report will provide information about current state of your installation.
-The WebIF can be accessed using a browser and this url [http://openhabianpi](http://openhabianpi) The information page will refresh it self every 10 seconds during installation and will provide a link to your openHAB dashboard once the installation was successful.
+The webpage can be accessed using a browser and this url [http://openhabianpi](http://openhabianpi) The Web-Based Progress Report page will refresh itself every 10 seconds during installation and will provide a link to your openHAB dashboard once the installation was successful.

-Since the WebIF process is shutdown shortly after a successful installation, please check if the openHAB dashboard is already accessable in case you can't access the WebIF.
+Since the Web-Based Progress Report process is shutdown shortly after a successful installation, please check if the openHAB dashboard is already accessable in case you can't access the webpage.

 ##### SSH Login Screen